Amarpreet3/deepfake-detection/README.md

 Due to memory costraints I did not increase input size even for B7 encoder.

 ### Margin
-When I generated crops for training I added 30% of face crop size from each side and used only this setting during the competition.
+When I generated crops for training I added 30% of face crop size from each side and used only this setting.
 See [extract_crops.py](preprocessing/extract_crops.py) for the details

 ### Encoders